 I've learned that my heritage also has much greatness besides horrendous abuses and suffering.
 I see now why I was so compelled to be the first in at least four generations (that I know of) to speak the ugly truth out loud...at age 15.
 I've been denied, persecuted, threatened, abandoned and alienated by the same people I dedicated my life to.
 Blamed for "ruining the family" by not keeping the secrets, but still used as their servant, confidant and the only one they could turn to when they needed to be loved, a place to live, to speak their truth and be understood.
 I see and feel intensely, as I move through my healing and the discovery of each ancestor; that they are grateful the truth is out.
 They're sorry for the destruction they either passed down or concealed (denied) and they feel freedom as I find and slowly forgive them.
 They want and need the truth more than ever, since leaving this life.
 They are grateful that they matter, that their lives did, and that even though much denial still exists in their posterity...the opportunity to face the truth has been offered because it has been spoken out loud and brought out of the shadows, lies, secrets and denial that have enabled it to infect each new generation.
 They know me...I know them.
 They can progress from where they are and so can I. We help each other.
 They matter and have great worth... and they help me finally know that I do too.

 Please use edit function on memorial.
-I'm happy to add/correct info if requested with respect and kindness, include your source.
-You may use my headstone/cemetery photos.
+I'm happy to add/correct info if requested with respect, kindness and your source.
+You may use my headstone/cemetery photos for non-commercial use.

 Please remember I have 30 days to respond to requests, rarely taking longer than 24 hours.
 I've been entrusted with almost 2500 memorials from inactive, photo-only or fallen gravers, besides memorials I've added; so it takes time to maintain them all.
 Please be patient.
 Enjoy Find A Grave!